 What causes Gas Pain in Babies

 Over 70% of newborn babies has gas.
-So, take solace knowing that gas does not usually mean anything wrong with your baby.
+So, take solace in knowing that gas does not usually mean anything wrong with your baby.

 Here are reasons for gas pain in babies;

-Too much crying causes baby to swallow air.
+Too much crying causes the baby to swallow air.
 Swallowed air causes more gas and excessive crying.
 It is sometimes hard to tell what causes what?
 To break this cycle, it is important to soothe a fussy baby.
 Until your baby calms down, it is hard to address this problem.

-- Incorrect Latch: If your baby is not latched on correctly, it causes them to swallow excessive air while feeding causing gas and reflux in babies.
+- Incorrect Latch: If your baby is not latched on correctly, it causes them to swallow excessive air while feeding, causing gas and reflux in babies.
 Learning how to latch on correctly is important for both mom and baby to ensure baby don’t swallow excessive air and to avoid other issues such as cracked nipple, low milk supply in moms.

 - Forceful let down: If you have a forceful letdown or oversupply of milk, that can lead to a rush of milk from your breast and cause baby to gulp too much milk too fast causing gas and frequent large spit ups in your baby.

-- Short feeding session: If you are feeding your baby only foremilk (initial lactose rich milk that comes out when you start nursing your baby), and not enough of the fatty hindmilk can contribute to gassiness in baby because of a relative lactose overload.
+- Short feeding session: If you are feed your baby only foremilk (initial lactose rich milk that comes out when you start nursing your baby), and not enough of the fatty hindmilk can contribute to gassiness in baby because of a relative lactose overload.